Mariownyou/magalie-theme/README.md

 # Magalie theme
-minimalistic theme for vs code with many variants
+minimalistic theme for vs code with emphasis on readability and UI experience

 ## Motivation
 Shares the same motivation as Alabaster and Chalice themes, but is made with an emphasis on more traditional programming languages rather than lisps.